 Iran Dress Code

 Many prospective travelers that want to visit Iran, worry about the dress code here.
-Reading reports or watching carefully picked media footages makes most western people thinking women should be walking around like black wrapped-up mummies in Tehran.
-A funny image of Iran dress code !
+Reading reports or watching carefully picked media footage makes most western people think women should be walking around like black wrapped-up mummies in Tehran.
+A funny image of Iran dress code!

-Yes, due to Iran being an Islamic Republic, there is an appropriate dress code to be followed.
+Yes, due to Iran being the Islamic Republic, there is an appropriate dress code to be followed.
 It should be complied with in public spaces and businesses open to the public.
-And yes, it is enforced by the law and as any good traveler special care should be taken to respect the law when you visit a new country.
+And yes, it is enforced by the law, and like any good traveler special care should be taken to respect the law when you visit a new country.
 But to say that you should worry about it sounds a little bit… panicky?